About The OTA

 In 2004, Daniel was the proud recipient of the British Orthodontic Society Technicians Award.
 He then left Chesterfield for Doncaster and Bassetlaw Hospital in 2005 and during this time he completed the Diploma in Maxillofacial Prosthetic s and Reconstructive Science.
 In 2015 he returned to Chesterfield Royal to manage to Maxillofacial and Orthodontic Laboratory.

-Council member, conference programme coordinator / conference proceedings editor
+OTA conference programme coordinator and conference proceedings editor

 Contact me using the OTA website contact form.

 Contact me about OTAC lecture programmes and conference proceedings.